-We are looking for an analytical, highly motivated self-starter who demonstrates initiative, attention to detail and can work with a minimum of supervision.
-A science, or engineering based degree, knowledge of the offshore wind industry and experience of data analysis and presentation would be advantageous but are not essential.
+We are looking for a highly organised and motivated self-starter who demonstrates initiative, attention to detail and can work with a minimum of supervision.
+Knowledge of the onshore wind or renewables industry would be advantageous but is not essential.

 Who we are:

-G+ is run in partnership with the Energy Institute, which provides the secretariat and supports its work including the analysis of health and safety incident data provided by G+ members to monitor performance and trends and identify risks.
+SafetyOn is run in partnership with the Energy Institute, which provides the secretariat and supports its work programme.
+This includes the engagement with its growing Tier 2 membership.

 What you’ll do:

-- Interpretation – present incident data to support the development of key internal and external reports, individual workstreams, publications and benchmarking metrics
+2. Collate, analyse and present H&S incident data submitted by members of the SafetyOn.
+Analyse incident data to support the development of key internal and external reports, publications and benchmarking metrics.

-- General admin support – secretariat support for G+ committees including recording minutes, preparation of agendas, and progression of meeting actions and agreements with members and stakeholders.
+9. Provide secretariat support to pertinent EI and SafetyOn. committees include recording of minutes, preparation of agendas, and progression of meeting action and agreements.

 The knowledge, experience and qualifications you need: